Mexico. The most populous Spanish-speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 ¡A huevo! is a similar expression that means “Absolutely!” or “Let’s do it!”

-As you might imagine, this means there are many vulgar innuendos and insults that include the word huevos; so much so that some foreigners fear even using the word when ordering eggs at a restaurant!
+As you might imagine, it basically means there are many vulgar innuendos and Mexican slang insults that include the word huevos, so much so that some foreigners fear even using the word when ordering eggs at a restaurant!

-You don’t need to worry about saying a curse word when ordering huevos directly.
+You don’t need to worry about saying Mexican curse words when ordering huevos directly.
 But do be careful to avoid any unfortunate hand signs or overly specific descriptions that could lead to a round of laughter at your expense!

-Huevón literally means a “large egg” but is used colloquially as an insult to talk about an extremely lazy person.
+Huevón literally means a “large egg” but is used as a slangy Mexican interjection or an insult to talk about an extremely lazy person.
 For example:

 - Mario nunca hace nada. ¡Qué huevón! – Mario never does anything.
 What a lazy guy!